dobrypd/autofocus/README.md

 It was tested only with Nikon DSLR.
 (Nikon D90).
 But shall work on all Nikon DSLRs, and with little efford with other devices.

-For OpenCV extension go to my github fork:
+For OpenCV extension go to my OpenCV fork on github:
 [OpenCV with extension](https://github.com/dobrypd/opencv/tree/libgphoto2-connection "OpenCV With gPhoto2 extension")

 For detailed gPhoto2 information go to: